Search

 • Diesel Truck Preventative Maintenance

 One way to assess a school’s reputation is to examine its industry relationships.
-If the school you’re considering has enduring industry relationships, it’s because prominent brands within the field trust them to train future entry-level mechanics.
+If the school you’re considering has enduring industry relationships, it’s because prominent brands within the field trust it to train prospective entry-level mechanics.

-After completing UTI’s core diesel mechanic training program, students at select campuses have the opportunity to get specialized training on brands like Cummins, Daimler, Fendt and Peterbilt:
+After completing UTI’s core diesel mechanic training program, students at select campuses can get specialized training on brands like Cummins, Daimler Truck North America and Peterbilt:

 Some of these brands also provide UTI’s core diesel mechanic program with the vehicles, tools and equipment students will likely see in the field.

-Every UTI campus provides career services.
-Students can take advantage of career coaching, résumé development, career development classes, interview training, practice interviews, and access to a nationwide database of career opportunities.1
+For instance, every UTI campus provides career services.
+Students can take advantage of career coaching, résumé development, career development classes, interview training and practice interviews.
+They'll have access to a nationwide database of career opportunities, as well.

-Some students prolong enrolling in diesel mechanic schooling due to cost.
-If this is a concern of yours, ask your top-pick schools about financial aid, scholarship, and grant opportunities.
+Some aspiring mechanics delay enrolling in diesel mechanic school due to cost.
+If this is a concern of yours, ask your top-pick schools about financial aid, scholarship and grant opportunities.

 UTI offers a variety of grants and scholarships to help qualifying students cover some of their educational expenses.
 This year alone, we have more than $15 million in scholarships and grants available to students who qualify.10